ayush12gupta/Style-Transfer-Task/README.md

 # Dashtoon Task

-This file provides instructions for setting up and running the style transfer algorithm
+This file provides instructions for setting up and running the style transfer model

 ## Setup